Industry Baby: Composition

+Production duo Take a Daytrip produced "Industry Baby"'s initial instrumental.
+Lil Nas X met with Kanye West and played a number of tracks for him.
+West was drawn to "Industry Baby" and, alongside production duo Ojivolta, layered additional sounds onto the track.
+In the song, Lil Nas X sings and raps, bragging about his accomplishments and commercial success.
+He interpolates the Waka Flocka Flame song "O Let's Do It" in a verse.
+Jack Harlow delivers a "long and technically complex" feature verse, in one line interpolating the Rowdy Rebel's and Bobby Shmurda song "Computers".

 Clash described the song "as a bubbling piece of pop-edged rap".
 Billboard described the song as an "expertly crafted rap anthem".
-The song is written in the key of E-flat minor with a tempo of 150 BPM with a time signature of 4/4, using a iv-V-i chord progression.
 It was originally planned to feature a guest appearance from Nicki Minaj; however, Lil Nas X did not receive a response from her.